TryItOnline/cixl/README.md

 ```

 ### Records
 Records map finite sets of typed fields to values.
-Record types are required to specify an (optionally empty) list of parent types and traits; and will inherit any fields that don't clash with its own.
 Record definitions are allowed anywhere, but are processed in order of appearance during compilation. ```new``` may be used to create new record instances.
 Getting and putting field values is accomplished using symbols, uninitialized fields return ```#nil```.

 ```
-   rec: Node<A>()
+   rec: Node<A>
      left right Node
      value Arg0;
    | let: n Node<Int> new;